 Proptech covers all of the real estate startups.

 Contech is the wave of new smart businesses impacting construction management.

 Fintech startups are changing the way each of those operations moves money around—safer, faster and more efficiently than ever.

 Then there’s all the Smart Real Estate—tech-laden developments creating intelligent buildings and cities.

 And today?
 Billions of dollars are invested in hundreds of startups.
-It wouldn’t be happening if those investors didn’t believe in the projected returns they plan to scoop from these growing opportunities.
+It wouldn’t be happening if those real estate investors didn’t believe in the projected returns they plan to scoop from these growing opportunities.

-As this new sector of the industry finds its feet, more of its key players will become household names.
-Over time, they’ll become part of everyday life, and so far, these are a few of the more outstanding operations to impact the industry and to have significantly changed the way it operates.
+As this new real estate sector of the industry finds its feet, more of its key players will become household names.
+Over time, they’ll become part of everyday life, proptech companies and real estate software will get bigger and so far, these are a few of the more outstanding operations to impact the industry and to have significantly changed the way it operates.

-Compass – a network of real estate brokers
+Compass – a network of real estate professionals

 Homelink – a Chinese real estate portal

 SMS Assist – a property management and repairs service tool